 There is one local brewery with a counter and one dedicated wine bar:

-Drake’s Brewing: The craft brewery from San Leandro pours hoppy IPA.
+Drake’s Brewing: The craft brewery from San Leandro pours hoppy IPAs.
 (Upper concourse 600 level)

 Splash Wine is the first dedicated wine bar within the stadium, which opened in fall 2021.
 It’s pouring cabs from Silver Oak and bubbles from Moet & Chandon, alongside cheese and charcuterie platters, sushi, and chocolates (upper Budweiser Legends Club).